FoundationDB/fdb-kubernetes-operator/docs/design/process_group_crd.md

 - We can see some conflicts in our operator because multiple reconcile loops try to modify the status.
 - It's not trivial to change the status [319](https://github.com/FoundationDB/fdb-kubernetes-operator/issues/319#issuecomment-705870062).
 - We could split up some of the controller work to make each reconcile phase simpler.
-- Currently we have to maintain a `instancesToRemove` and `instancesToRemoveWithoutExclusion` list to remove `process groups`.
+- Currently we have to maintain a `processGroupsToRemove` and `ProcessGroupsToRemoveWithoutExclusion` list to remove `process groups`.
 - In our code we have sometimes rather complex control loops where we need to filter for process class etc. which could be done by the Kubernetes API.

 ## General Design Goals

 - Move the process group information out of the stats in it's own CRD.
-- Remove the need of the `instancesToRemove` and `instancesToRemoveWithoutExclusion` list.
+- Remove the need of the `processGroupsToRemove` and `ProcessGroupsToRemoveWithoutExclusion` list.
 - Split up the controller into an additional controller to manage the Kubernetes resource reconcilation.
 - Prevent that the FDB cluster custom resource grows to much.